shnCanos/scroll/TUTORIAL.md

 end up by changing mode modifiers (after, before, end,...)

+## Trails and Trailmarks

+Aside from sway's marks, *scroll* supports a special kind of anonymous mark called a trailmark.
+You can create trails and trailmarks and use them to navigate your favorite windows.
+See the README and the man page for more details.

 ## Working in Full Screen Mode

 Overview and jump can be very helpful when you work in fullscreen mode.
 You